 Have you ever been to a dinner party, in a checkout line at the supermarket, or working out at the gym when someone asks you what you do for a living?
-Instead of providing a simple response, you sort of fumble with your words and attempt to cushion the blow before explaining that you’re a landlord….
-[Read More]
+Instead of providing a simple response, you sort of fumble with your words and attempt to cushion the blow before explaining that you’re a… [Read More]

 One of the joys (or curses) of home ownership is that you’re in charge of virtually everything that happens on your property.
 While your HOA may limit you in changes that can be made to the exterior of your house, just about anything in the privacy of your house can be tweaked and optimized according… [Read More]

 Real estate investing is a fundamental principle in most methods of wealth building.
 It provides the investor with an appreciating asset that simultaneously produces monthly cash flow.
 In an ideal world, you would slowly accumulate rental properties and build a portfolio over time.
 But life isn’t perfect and plans frequently change.

 In the early stages of parenting, your goal is simple: Keep them alive.
 You feed them, change them, bathe them, provide a place to sleep, and make sure they don’t stick their fingers in light sockets or run out in front of moving cars.
 Simple in theory, yes, but challenging in execution.
 As your children… [Read More]

 Renovating your house?
 Investing in a fixer-upper?
 Upgrading one of your properties so you can increase the rent?
 Whatever the case, you’re probably going to need to bring in a contractor to help you do the heavy lifting.
 But given such a lack of regulation in the industry, you want to be extra careful to… [Read More]

 Your home, if anything like the average, contains hundreds of thousands of individual items and possessions.
 While you may like to think your “crap” is all useful and systematically organized, the reality is that it’s a mess.
 Very few items have a permanent resting place, and most of the stuff you own is pretty useless….
 [Read More]

 Not every tenant is perfect.
 In fact, you’ll very rarely find someone who takes good care of your property and continues to renew their lease agreement year after year.
 In most cases, these people eventually transition into home ownership or reach a point where they can afford to move up in house.
 But tenants should… [Read More]

 Quick – can you name three realtor friends off the top of your head?
 Most people don’t have any trouble quickly naming a handful of friends and close acquaintances that work in the industry.